Who were we and what were we thinking? A return to offices frozen in time.

 Jae’s bulletin board still has photos of her with her work friends; with no meetings or happy hours or lunches anymore, those friendships have languished.
 “We all started to drift apart,” says the Michigan logistician.
 “And I’m guessing work is what kept us together as a group.”

-‘I think seeing all of those things in place, like my jacket hung on my on my chair and that coffee mug there, like really drove home how much of my personal life has changed,” says Alex Grimaudo, a graduate student at Virginia Tech.
+“I think seeing all of those things in place, like my jacket hung on my chair and that coffee mug there, like, really drove home how much of my personal life has changed,” says Alex Grimaudo, a graduate student at Virginia Tech.
 Grimaudo studies infectious disease (no, not the coronavirus) in bats, which is hard to do from home.
 He could not complete much of his fieldwork this year, and was forced to change his entire dissertation.
-Being back in his old space, surrounded by his old papers, “felt like like ages ago,” he says.
+Being back in his old space, surrounded by his old papers, “felt like ages ago,” he says.
 “I felt like walking into sort of a personal museum.”

 As more people return to their offices, those museums will be dismantled without ceremony.
 The accumulated dust will be swept away, the dead plants trashed, old calendars replaced.